Healthy Vegan Mexican Bean Stew!

 - In a medium sized saucepan, heat the vegetable oil.
 Add the garlic cloves, red onion and jalapeño.
 Cook at medium heat until the veggies have reduced and begun to brown.2 tbsp vegetable oil, 4 clove garlic, ½ red onion, 1 jalapeño

 - Then add the black beans, chickpeas, corn, crushed tomatoes, vegetable stock, salt and sugar.
-Cook over medium low heat, stirring to avoid sticking in the bottom of the pan, for about 10 minutes, or until the stew has a nice, saucy, thick consistency.1 can black beans, 1 can chickpeas, 1 small can corn, 1 can crushed tomatoes, 1 cup vegetable stock, 1 tsp salt, 1 tsp sugar
+Cook over medium low heat, stirring to avoid sticking in the bottom of the pan, for about 10 minutes, or until the stew has a nice, saucy, thick consistency.1 can black beans, 1 can chickpeas, 1 small can corn, 1 can crushed tomatoes, 1 cup vegetable broth, 1 tsp salt, 1 tsp sugar

 - Taste stew and add more salt if necessary.